- RURAL DEVELOPMENT

 - SUSTAINABLE INFRASTRUCTURE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 GIZ has been represented in Senegal since 1977, and opened its own office in 1989 in the capital city Dakar.
-A total of 14 seconded staff members, including 3 CIM experts, and 104 national personnel are currently working in 8 of Senegal’s 14 regions.
+Currently 81 national and 8 international employees are working in the country (as of 31.12.2017).

 Senegal’s economy is undergoing a transition.
 While most people in Senegal still earn a living from agriculture and fishing, the services sector – particularly the finance sector and telecommunications and IT – is becoming significantly more important.
 Addressing the disparity in development between the capital, Dakar, and the rural regions remains a challenge, as does the creation of adequate and viable career options for the younger generation; around half the population is under the age of 19.

 Senegal lies on the edge of the Sahel and is therefore affected by climate change.
 The country’s climate adaptability will be a crucial factor in determining its future.
 Many of its neighbours are considered fragile states, and Senegal plays a key role in the region as a stabilising partner.
 With its national development strategy, Senegal aims to become an emerging economy.
 To achieve this goal, the structural conditions required at the economic and political level must be in place by 2035.